andrey-pr/OpenBafangTool/docs/Bafang UART motor parameters in simplified mode.md

 #### Battery cutoff voltage

-Setting of minimum voltage for your kind of battery.
-For example, recommended minimum for `48V` Li-Ion battery is `41V`.
+Setting to avoid battery voltage cutoff (your battery likely has a Battery Management System (BMS) that will disconnect power when the voltage drops too low).
+If your battery turns off before reaching this value, you should raise it.
+Too low value can reduce battery lifetime.
+Recommened value depends on system voltage and battery type.
+For example, range for 48V systems is `38-43V` and recommended value is `41V` for Li-ion battery.\
 \
 Unit: volts.